microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/gke/gke_dc_vanilla_terraform/_index.md

 ## Re-Deploy Azure Arc Data Controller

-In case you deleted the Azure Arc Data Controller from the GKE cluster, you can re-deploy it by running the *DC_Deploy.ps1* Powershell script located in *C:\tmp* on the Windows Client instance. **The Deploy script run time is approximately ~3-4min long**.
+In case you deleted the Azure Arc Data Controller from the GKE cluster, you can re-deploy it by running the *DC_Deploy.ps1* PowerShell script located in *C:\tmp* on the Windows Client instance. **The Deploy script run time is approximately ~3-4min long**.

   ![Re-Deploy Azure Arc Data Controller PowerShell script](./39.png)